Gramli/WeatherApi/README.md

 Projects folows **Clean Architecture**, but application layer is splitted to Core and Domain projects where Core project holds business rules and Domain project contains business entities.

-As Minimal API allows to inject handlers into endpoint map methods, I decided to do not use **Mediator**, but still every endpoint has its own request and handler.
+As Minimal API allows to inject handlers into endpoint map methods, I decided to do not use [MediatR](https://github.com/jbogard/MediatR), but still every endpoint has its own request and handler.
+Solution folows [CQRS pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/cqrs), it means that handlers are separated by commands and queries and every handler has its own command or query request.

 Instead of throwing exceptions, project use **Result pattern** (using FluentResuls package) and for returning exact http response, every handler returns data wraped into HttpDataResponse object which contains also error messages collection and http response code.